Nels2/CW-Automation/README.md

 Open up a code editor of your choice, and open up both 'CW.py' and 'AutomateConnection.py'\
 We will start first with 'CW.py'\
 - Once inside the file, press CTRL+F, this will bring a search bar.
+- First you need to search for 'url'(Line )
+- **Change the url to match your connectwise login site.**
-- In the search bar, you want type: userd \
+- In the search bar, again, you want type: userd \
 This will bring you to THREE values you need to change.
 - **'comp'** is where you will input your company name **INSIDE**  the quotation marks. for example for us it is 'centurytest'
 - **'userd'** is your username for ConnectWise.** make sure you type it INSIDE the quotation marks.**